-Jersey boy Frankie Valli returns to the Garden State on November 11 for a show with the Four Seasons at the New Jersey Performing Arts Center (NJPAC).
+Jersey boy Frankie Valli returns to the Garden State on April 28 for a show with the Four Seasons at NJPAC (rescheduled from a canceled November concert).
 The 88-year-old singer, who was born and bred in Newark but these days resides in California, is best known for such hits as “Sherry,” “Big Girls Don’t Cry,” and “Can’t Take My Eyes Off You.”
 He was inducted into the Rock and Roll Hall of Fame in 1990, and the New Jersey Hall of Fame in 2010.
 Valli recently spoke with us about his brushes with fellow NJ native Frank Sinatra, his latest album of jazz standards and more.

 When you were seven, your mom took you to Manhattan’s Paramount Theatre to see another Frankie from New Jersey: Frank Sinatra.
 You’ve said it was at that concert that you decided you wanted to become a professional singer.
 Was your Newark household a musical one?

 Well, not so much; not professionally.
 But my mom always sang around the house when she was cooking or doing chores.